All Products

 Tair (Redis® OSS-Compatible):TS

-TairTS is a time series data structure developed on top of Redis modules.
-This data structure provides low-latency and high-concurrency in-memory read and write access, supports fast filtering and aggregate queries, and offers both storage and computing capabilities.
-TairTS simplifies the processing of time series data and significantly improves performance.
+TairTS is a time series data structure built as a Redis module.
+It provides low-latency, high-concurrency in-memory read and write access, supports fast filtering and aggregate queries, and handles both storage and computation of time series data.

-• Chunks are the smallest expiration units.
-A chunk is deleted after all datapoints in the chunk expire.
+• Chunks are the smallest expiration unit.
+A chunk is deleted when all its data points expire.

-• Datapoint: a piece of time series data that includes a timestamp and a DOUBLE-type value.
+• Data point: A single time series measurement, consisting of a Unix timestamp (milliseconds) and a DOUBLE-type value.

 • Update and accumulation of historical time series data.

-• Support for timeline-level TTL setting ensures that each timeline can automatically scroll according to a time window.
+• Timeline-level TTL setting, which ensures that each timeline can automatically scroll according to a time window.

-• Efficient Gorilla compression algorithm and specific storage to significantly reduce costs.
+• Efficient Gorilla compression algorithm with specific storage optimizations to significantly reduce costs.

 • Storage and computing of monitored data